-The program used to only be open to Years 9 and 10, but now applications are open to Years 11 and 12 too, and even post-school leavers – because it’s never too late to change your mind and give construction trades a go!
+The program used to only be open to Years 9 and 10, but now applications are open to Years 11, 12, and even post-school leavers – because it’s never too late to change your mind and give construction trades a go!

 The range of trades available has been expanded.

 Construction is a huge industry with a lot of diverse roles.
-We want students to be able to see roles from a range of industries including construction roles in the resources sector and more para-professional roles involved in design, drafting, scheduling and surveying.
-CTF will try to match schools to trades where there are skills shortages or local needs for future pipelines of work.
-We do also try to match schools with their preferred trades but this may not always be possible.
+We want students to be able to see roles from a range of industries including construction roles in the resources sector and more paraprofessional roles involved in design, drafting, scheduling and surveying.
+CTF will try to offer trades where there are skills shortages or local needs for future pipelines of work.

 Last modified on: